 Credit Card Issuer Rewards

-Now, let's say you have a credit card that earns points within an issuer's points program, such as Chase Ultimate Rewards you accrue with the Chase Sapphire Preferred® Card, or the miles you accumulate with the Capital One Venture Rewards Credit Card.
+Now, let's say you have a credit card that earns points within an issuer's points program or the miles you accumulate with the Capital One Venture Rewards Credit Card.
 Then, your points and miles will be subject to that program's rules, and you'll need to review the terms and conditions of your specific product.
 The good news is, if your account is open and in good standing, you're usually safe.
 Complications may arise if you decide to close your card account, though.

 Current Credit Card Rewards Expiration Policies